jschnurr/kubernetes-the-hard-way-on-azure/scripts/worker/README.md

 # get the csr name
 kubectl get csr --kubeconfig configs/admin.kubeconfig

-# approve the csr by substituting the 'Name' as <CSR_NAME> from the output of previous command
+# approve the csr by substituting the value under 'Name' as <CSR_NAME> from the output of previous command having condition as Pending
-kubectl certificate approve <CSR_NAME>
+kubectl certificate approve <CSR_NAME> --kubeconfig configs/admin.kubeconfig
 ```